eddiedunn/ai-fedora-desktop-build/README.md

-# Here is my step to get a new fedora build going
+# Here are my steps to get setup a new Fedora build for AI

 Setup Software RAID 1 for system drive and any data drives using mdadm on install